jayjay0317/Olist-E-Commerce-analysis/README.md

 These data-driven recommendations provide a framework for Olist's leadership to prioritize initiatives and allocate resources effectively to foster sustainable growth and improve key aspects of the business.

 ---
-## 9. Tableau Dashboard Structure
+## 8. Tableau Dashboard Structure
 The analysis findings are presented across three distinct interactive dashboards on Tableau Public, each focusing on a key area:

 *   [**Key Overview:**](https://public.tableau.com/views/OlistDashboard-KeyOverview/ExecutiveOverview?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link) Provides a high-level summary of key performance indicators and overall business trends.
 *   [**Product & Market Analysis:**](https://public.tableau.com/views/OlistDashboard-ProductMarket/ProductMarket?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link) Details product category performance and the geographic distribution of sales.
 *   [**Customer Insights:**](https://public.tableau.com/views/OlistDashboard-CustomerInsights/CustomerSegmentationValue?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link) Visualizes customer segmentation results and segment characteristics.

-**For detailed analysis findings, interpretations, and strategic recommendations corresponding to each visual presented in the dashboard, please refer to the comprehensive sections above (`## 5.
+**For detailed analysis findings, interpretations, and strategic recommendations corresponding to the visuals in these dashboards, please refer to the comprehensive sections above (`## 5.
 SQL & Analysis Highlights` and `## 8.
 Overall Conclusion and Strategic Recommendations`).**

 ---
-## 10. Technical Implementation Notes <!-- 기술적인 디테일 섹션 추가 제안 -->
+## 9. Technical Implementation Notes
 Database Setup: The PostgreSQL database schema can be reproduced using the 00_database_setup.sql script found in the sql_queries folder.
 This script includes DROP, CREATE TABLE, and COPY commands.
 Data Loading: Data was loaded into PostgreSQL using the COPY command in SQL (or can be automated using Python Pandas with df.to_sql for large files, handling potential CSV parsing issues).
 Query Development: All SQL queries used for the Tableau dashboard are stored in the sql_queries folder, structured by analysis area (01_..., 02_..., etc.).